SUC-DriverOld/MSST-WebUI/README.md

 > [!NOTE]
 > 1. You may meet some problems when using UVR-Separate, they comes from dependances Numpy and Librosa.
 You may need to change the code `np.float` to `np.float64` or `np.float32` according to the traceback message.
-> 2. During install the requirements, you may meet conflit between huggingface-Hub and gradio.
+> 2. During install the requirements, you may meet conflict between huggingface-Hub and gradio.
 Just ignore it, it will not affect the use of the webUI.

 3. Run the webui use the following command.